staceygillespie/DreamBig/content/dreambox.md

 ### [SIDE TABLES](https://www.createroom.com/collections/accessories/products/side-tables?variant=19872388055102?ref=YJvA8 "Side Tables")

 * I love having extra table space for my big projects
-* Pros: more space and you can use them at both standing or sitting heights.
+* Pro: more space and you can use them at both standing or sitting heights.
+* Con: track to insert table uses up space in DreamBox
-* Cons: takes up room in your box for tracks to insert table, they are heavy and you need place to store them when not in use
+* Con: tables are heavy and a storage place is needed when not in use

   ![](/images/gillespie-stacey4-27-21-32.jpg)